codership/galera/Docs_tommi/python3/source/architecture.rst

-The group communication framework also provides total ordering of messages from multiple sources, which is used to build :term:`Global Transaction ID`s in a multi-master cluster.
+The group communication framework also provides total ordering of messages from multiple sources, which is used to build global Transaction IDs in a multi-master cluster.

 At the transport level, Galera cluster is a symmetric